-Session Four and Five
+Sessions Four and Five

 During this session the students are to build their ramps again with one aspect of it changed.
 The students could change the height of the ramp, a golf ball could be used instead of the marble, the surface the marble rolls on could be different, etc.

-Once their ramps have been changed they are to roll and record the distance the marble travels.
+- Once their ramps have been changed they are to roll and record the distance the marble travels.
 Roll the marble:

-- 5 times, starting 30 cm from the top of the ramp
+- 5 times, release height 30 cm

-- 5 times, starting 50 cm from the top of the ramp
+- 5 times, release height 50 cm

-- 5 times, starting 70 cm from the top of the ramp
+- 5 times, release height 70 cm

-This activity could be repeated several times with different changes made.
+- This activity could be repeated several times with different changes made.

 "What if . . ." questions could be posed to challenge students:

-- What if the ramps from Session One were two metres long, how long would the marble roll from the top of the ramp?
+What if the ramps from Session One were two metres long, how long would the marble roll from the top of the ramp?

-- What if the ramps were curved?
+What if the ramps were curved?

-Students should be asked to choose one of their experiments and produce an A4 poster describing what they did and what they found.
+- Students should be asked to choose one of their experiments and produce an A4 poster describing what they did and what they found.
 Discuss an appropriate layout for the poster: